Roof ripped off double-decker bus as it drives under low bridge

 "He was up there and was incredibly lucky, or very short, I am not sure.
 But yes, he came out unscathed — he just left.
 He said something to the effect that he did not have time for this, and he was just gone.
 It was crazy."

-None of the passengers required hospitalization and no charges have been filed, but an investigation into the incident is ongoing.
+None of the passengers required hospitalization and no charges have been filed, but an investigation is ongoing.